AlphaJack/masterthesis/USAGE-THESIS.md

  \item How do we? \label{question-how}
 \end{questions}

-To answer \ref{question-how}, we do the following.
+To answer \cref{question-how}, we do the following.
 ```

 ### QUOTES